Azure/Azure-Proactive-Resiliency-Library/docs/content/services/storage/azure-netapp-files/_index.md

 +++
-title = "Azure Netapp Files"
+title = "Azure NetApp Files"
-description = "Best practices and resiliency recommendations for Azure Netapp Files and associated resources and settings." date = "8/30/23" author = "maheshbenke" msAuthor = "maheshbenke" draft = false
+description = "Best practices and resiliency recommendations for Azure NetApp Files and associated resources and settings." date = "8/30/23" author = "maheshbenke" msAuthor = "maheshbenke" draft = false
 +++

-The presented resiliency recommendations in this guidance include Azure Netapp Files and associated resources and settings.
+The presented resiliency recommendations in this guidance include Azure NetApp Files and associated resources and settings.

 ## Summary of Recommendations